War Angel LP

 War Angel LP is a mixtape by American rapper 50 Cent.
-It was released on June 16, 2009, via his community website Thisis50.com as a free download.
+It was released on June 16, 2009, via his community website, Thisis50.com, as a free download.

 Background

 On June 11, 2009, it was announced that 50 Cent was to digitally release new material over his community website.
 The rapper stated his new project entitled War Angel LP, would be more like a "street album" than a mixtape.
-50 Cent also claimed that it will be the "best" underground project to date.
+50 Cent also claimed that it would be the "best" underground project to date.

 When speaking on the title, 50 Cent stated:

 I didn't want to write 'Angel Demon'.
 It's not the contrast between good and bad.
 But...if someone's at war, I'm sure they're saying their prayers.
 They believe they have angels around them.
 What would you call an angel around a soldier at war?
 That's why I titled it that.

 Production and guests

 Dr. Dre, one of 50 Cent's mentors, produced the single "Ok, Ya Right", which was originally released several weeks prior as "Ok, You're Right".
 Robin Thicke, who previously contributed to 50 Cent's album Curtis, is featured on the track "Cocaine".
-The track "Better Come On Your A Game" also features a background vocal sample from Alan Titchmarsh, British gardening celebrity, discussing the numerous benefits of potted water features.
+The track "Better Come on Your A Game" also features a background vocal sample from Alan Titchmarsh, British gardening celebrity, discussing the numerous benefits of potted water features.